felixsc1/helpful_tools/ConvertBrukerData/readme.txt

-Although there are several tools available to convert Bruker 2dseq files into a more standard format, each of the has some advantages and disadvantages.
+Although there are several tools available to convert Bruker 2dseq files into a more standard format, each has its own advantages and disadvantages.

 For most applications I would recommend this well maintained tool on https://github.com/neurolabusc/Bru2Nii